hhvm/user-documentation/guides/hack/02-source-code-fundamentals/19-literals.md

 The start and end id must be the same.
 Only horizontal white space is permitted between `<<<` and the start id.
 No white space is permitted between the start id and the new-line that follows.
 No white space is permitted between the new-line and the end id that follows.
-Except for an optional semicolon (`;`), no characters---not even comments or white space---are permitted between the end id and the new-line that terminates that source line.
+Except for an optional semicolon (`;`), no characters&mdash;not even comments or white space&mdash;are permitted between the end id and the new-line that terminates that source line.

 ### Nowdoc String Literals